-This means that you limit your eating to a period of time during the day, about seven or eight hours up to about 10 hours.
+This means that you limit your eating to a period of time during the day.
+For example, I usually have all my food between 11 am and 7pm.

-During my day, this means that I don’t have my first meal until noon and I eat my last one by seven.
+During my day, this means that I don’t have my first meal until 11 am and I eat my last one by seven.
 I will have coffee and bone broth in the morning.

 Then at noon I have a meal with vegetables, healthy fats, and a little protein.